Igigog/anomaly-modding-book/src/modding-tools/compilers/universal-x64-level-compilers.md

 - Fixed some crashes of the original compilers
 - Possibility to force the use of smoothing groups on a certain geometry even if the `-nosmg` key is present (To use smoothing groups on a model it is necessary to assign a compile shader with `_smg` in its name to its materials (e.g. `def_vertex\def_vertex_smg`).
 The compile shader itself is enough to declone from the original one and rename it with this postfix)
 - Possibility to disable tessellation on certain geometry (for example, on nosun boxes).
 To do this you need to name a compile shader with `_no_tess` in its name.
 Keep in mind that disabling tessellation can cause problems with UV
-- Ability to disable shadow baking from certain [MU models](../../glossary/models/multiply-usage.md).
+- Ability to disable shadow baking from certain [MU models](../../glossary/glossary.md#MultiplyUsageObject).
 Compile shaders of MU models must have `_no_mu_shadow` in the name.
 The difference between this solution and the usual disabling of the `Cast Shadow` checkbox is that in this case self-darkening of the MU model will be applied and the model will not be highlighted
-- Added support for Interl Embree and Nvidia CUDA
+- Added support for Intel Embree and Nvidia CUDA

 It requires Microsoft Visual C++ 2017 Redistributable x64 installed.